MesonFi/meson-contracts-sui/README.md

 4. Run `yarn build` or `yarn test` to build or test.
 5. Run `yarn deploy` for deployment.
 Will automatically run `postdeploy` script to register coins and make pool deposits.

-The address of Meson and metadata will be printed in `postdeploy` script.
+The address of Meson will be printed in `postdeploy` script.
 Remember to update them in `@mesonfi/presets`.

 ### Perform a swap